-With vast industry experience in roadside assistance and recovery the Institute of Vehicle Recovery (IVR) is a not-for-profit organisation associated with developing the National Training Scheme for the recovery industry under the National Highways Sector Scheme 17/17b.
+With vast industry experience in roadside assistance and recovery the Institute of Vehicle Recovery (IVR) is a not-for-profit organisation associated with developing and administering the National Training Scheme for the recovery industry under the National Highways Sector Scheme 17/17b.
 Their remit includes setting the training standards for vehicle recovery operators to remove vehicles safely from the roadside.

 The IVR is an internationally renowned organisation, working alongside numerous external bodies, including Highways England, the Health and Safety Executive,Transport for London (TfL) and through the Professional Recovery Operators Federation (PROF), the All Party Parliamentary Group (APPG) for Roadside Rescue and Recovery,

 Within the recovery industry the IVR is a long standing and well respected member of all the major industry working groups including the SURVIVE Group who deliver recommendations to the industry through PAS43 and the European Rescue and Recovery Initiative (ERRI).

 When you join the IVR you become a member of a long standing organisation which is built upon a community of the most experienced and knowledgeable professionals within the recovery industry, with a focus on raising standards through high quality training and best practice.